Simbiat/cute-bytes/README.md

 will output `1,234.57 MB`

-You can change decimal and thousands delimiters or change number of decimals (precision)
+You can change decimal and thousands delimiters or change the number of decimals (precision)

 ```php
 echo \Simbiat\CuteBytes::bytes(1234567890, decimals: 3, dec_point: ',', thousands_sep: '.');